"My first attempt at finding a therapist was so unsettling and embarrassing that ten years passed before I tried again."

 When you really get how therapy can make your life better and you've made the decision to go, you'll want to give yourself the best chance possible.
-Take it from me, the right therapist means good therapy.
-Without a good connection, you'll find a hard time making the changes you desire.

 Here are some questions you could ask:

 Over the years I've spoken to many friends and acquaintances about what happens in their therapy.
 I've been very puzzled at what some have described.
 You see, not all therapists base the treatment on a good therapeutic relationship.
-What this means to you is that without a solid relationship, it will be much harder to achieve the deeper changes you are working for.

-Academic degrees on the wall won't guarantee that a particular individual can relate in a way that's best for you.
+But academic degrees on the wall won't guarantee that a particular individual can relate in a way that's best for you.

-In fact, it's been my experience that the success of your therapy will depend on establishing a good relationship with your therapist.
+In fact, it's been my experience that the success of your therapy will depend on establishing a good working relationship with your therapist.

 What do you look for?
 These essential qualities of a good therapist include attunement, empathy, and being able to really take in what you're saying.

-Many of the pages in MyShrink contain useful information about therapists who demonstrate these qualities.
+Many of the pages in myShrink contain useful information about therapists who demonstrate these qualities.